wp-plugins/js-contact-form/readme.txt

 Tested up to: 4.2.4
 Stable tag: trunk

-Java Scripts Contact Form,with attachment support and including Empty Form validation.
+Java Scripts Contact Form,with attachment support and Empty Form validation.

 == Description ==
 = How to Use =